thelongcon/thelongcon.github.io/_includes/speakers.md

  From the OWASP top 10, SAST tooling, compliance frameworks, and even building out a VDP and shutting down "beg" bounty hunters, I'll walk through a check list of everything a company can do to increase their security posture without dramatically increasing spend.

 </p>
-      <p class="bio">GlitchWitch is a highly skilled and passionate hacker with a deep technical background.
+      <p class="bio">Bio: "GlitchWitch is a highly skilled and passionate hacker with a deep technical background.
 With a demonstrated passion for fortifying the digital realm, they are constantly pushing the boundaries to improve web security and develop cutting-edge security automation solutions.
-GlitchWitch currently works as the Founder & Principal Security Consultant of GlitchSecure, a Winnipeg based cybersecurity company developing continuous security testing software.</p>
+GlitchWitch currently works as the Founder & Principal Security Consultant of GlitchSecure, a Winnipeg based cybersecurity company developing continuous security testing software."</p>

     </div>
   </div>